Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Coming in at 1080p, the Optoma HD142X is pretty standard for the price; 4K is uncommon below higher price points occupied by projectors such as the BenQ TK800 4K, while anything sub-1080p at around $500–let alone $1000–is solidly not meant for media consumption.

 Overall, image quality is fine; input lag isn’t too high, brightness is good enough for most rooms, and color quality is decent.
 It does suffer from the rainbow effect, but this will only affect a very small percentage of users, as most aren’t sensitive to it.
 If you’re sensitive to the rainbow effect, the Epson Home Cinema 2040 3D 1080p 3LCD Projector employs 3LCD technology, which mitigates the rainbow effect.

 Similar to the Optoma HD143X, the Optoma HD142X has 3,000 lumens, which is pleasantly bright for dark and dim rooms.
 As with all projectors, the image will appear washed-out and dim in rooms with bright ambient lighting, but it won’t be an issue in most use cases.

 For its price point, durability is alright on the Optoma HD142X.
-It’s a DLP projector so lamp life is on the shorter side, but laser technology is very uncommon until you hit much higher price points.
+It’s a DLP projector, so lamp life is shorter, but laser technology is uncommon until you hit much higher price points.
 It admittedly sits in a bit of an awkward boat where it’s not too far off from a laser projector in terms of price, but you’re still looking at a good $200-300 price increase if you want something good, which isn’t insignificant.
-Either way, for realistic use longevity, won’t be an issue; it should last several years of use, and it has no major build quality or longevity issues.
+Either way, for realistic use, longevity won’t be an issue; it should last several years of use, and it has no major build quality or longevity issues.